Work from home: Professionals complain of stress, insomnia, anxiety

 "I am eating whenever I want.
 Sometimes two meals a day, sometimes four times a day.
 The little walking I used to do has also stopped.
 I have put on four kgs of weight since the lockdown and I am having trouble sleeping at night so much that I have been sleeping for less than four hours," she said.
 Like Sharma, she too complained of suffering from headaches frequently.

-Several large IT companies, according to estimates, has 90 to 95 per cent of its employees working from home.
+Several large IT companies, according to estimates, have 90 to 95 percent of its employees working from home.
 Health experts have advised people to practice meditation and do physical exercises to keep the mind and body fit.

 People should also use this opportunity to pursue their hobbies to de-stress, they said.
 Clinical psychologist at the Paras Hospital in Gurgaon, Preeti Singh, said people might be experiencing these issues as they are not getting enough opportunity for physical activity.
 This is also sometimes due to lack of motivation or anxiety, she said.